driv/driv.github.io/_drafts/kubernetes-mixins.markdown

 jb install https://github.com/kubernetes-monitoring/kubernetes-mixin
 ```

 You can now put your configuration in a file `mixin.libsonnet`.
-We have overridden only what we need to change from the [default](https://github.com/kubernetes-monitoring/kubernetes-mixin/blob/master/config.libsonnet) configuration.
+We have overridden only what's different from the [default](https://github.com/kubernetes-monitoring/kubernetes-mixin/blob/master/config.libsonnet) configuration.

 **We are ready to generate!**